NC3-LU/cases_web/_services/diagnostic.markdown

 title:  "Diagnostic CASES"
 menutitle:  "Diagnostic CASES"
 logo: "/assets/img/services/diagnostic.png"
-short: "The Diagnostic CASES helps you to reduce your exposure common IT risks."
+short: "The Diagnostic CASES helps you to reduce your exposure to common IT risks."
 ---
 ## Why?
 Your organisation deals with sensitive data every day.
 As a data manager, you have specific obligations in relation to data protection.
 The CASES diagnostic will help you reduce your exposure to IT risks.